sirArthurDayne/SnakeGameCpp/README.md

 # SnakeGameCpp
-First Snake Game in Cpp and SFML
+My First Snake Game in Cpp and SFML
 Practicing with C++ and SFML
 My second repository on GitHub